 Sued for Defending Yourself

-Suppose “Brutus” bashes in your back door.
-He’s armed with a pistol, the grip of which is bound together with duct tape.
+Imagine a scenario where an intruder forcefully enters your home by breaking through the back door.
+This intruder is armed with a pistol, and the grip of the firearm is wrapped with duct tape.
 As he bursts through the door, demanding your money and property, you draw and fire your pistol, wounding him.
 You call to your spouse to dial 911.
-The sheriff arrives and handcuffs Brutus, and the paramedics haul him off to the hospital to treat his injuries.
+The sheriff arrives and handcuffs the intruder, and the paramedics haul him off to the hospital to treat his injuries.
 You give a brief statement, and the sheriff assures you that you acted properly.
-Other than testifying at Brutus’ bail hearing (before he pleads guilty), you believe this is the end of the frightening experience and try to put it behind you.
+Other than testifying at the intruder’s bail hearing (before he pleads guilty), you believe this is the end of the frightening experience and try to put it behind you.

-But a few months later, your friendly neighborhood sheriff’s department — the same one who hauled away Brutus — drops by to hand you a summons.
+But a few months later, your friendly neighborhood sheriff’s department — the same one who hauled away the intruder — drops by to hand you a summons.